STARSHIP TROOPERS — CLASSIC FILM PICK

-Verhoeven's outrageous sci-fi epic piles on layers of commentary about the nature of militarization in a story about young-and-lovely high school graduates going off to war against invading giant arachnid bugs from the planet of Kelndathu.
+Verhoeven's outrageous sci-fi epic piles on layers of observations about the nature of militarization in a story about young-and-lovely high school graduates (equal opportunity for girls and boys) going off to war against an invading army of giant arachnid bugs from the planet of Kelndathu.
+All this wasted beauty.

-In the film's near future, American society has fully integrated political indoctrination through a constant barrage of propaganda to effect its fascist motives.
-In a world where "Service guarantees citizenship," even if the rich don't have to be citizens, every kid wants to do a great job for the Fatherland--and die!
-"Starship Troopers" is a canny war satire that outshines even Kubrick's great film "Dr. Strangelove or: How I Learned to Stop Worrying and Love the Bomb."
+In the film's near future, American society has fully integrated political indoctrination through a constant barrage of public media propaganda to effect its fascist motives.
+In a world where "Service guarantees citizenship," even if the rich don't have the right to be citizens, every kid wants to do a great job for the Fatherland — and die!
+Oh, the glory of war.

 Rated R. 130 mins.
 (A+) (Five Stars)